Table of Contents

 |Type 3||Grey or brown warts that occur on the face and the beard|

-- Small punctate warts that have a central depression which are painless are caused by the human papillomavirus type 4.
-These warts might be similar to those caused by the human papillomavirus type 1, but the main difference is that they are painless and their keratin layer is hardened compared to the soft keratin layer of the human papillomavirus type 1 warts.
+Human papillomavirus type 4 warts might be similar to those caused by the human papillomavirus type 1, but the main difference is that they are painless and their keratin layer is hardened compared to the soft keratin layer of the human papillomavirus type 1 warts.

 People who work in the meat industry are more likely to form a special kind of plantar warts that are large in size and have a cauliflower appearance.
 These warts are known as butcher’s warts and are caused by human papillomavirus type 7.